Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 In modern times, however, jaw sizes have shrunk, leaving no space for wisdom teeth.
-Moreover, advancements in agricultural technology and food habits have reduced the need to chew with the wisdom teeth.
+What’s more, advances in agricultural technology and food habits have reduced the need to chew with wisdom teeth.

 As they are difficult to maintain, most dentists and surgeons suggest extracting them at the patient’s earliest convenience.
 There are many benefits and a few drawbacks of wisdom tooth removal to consider before you decide either way.